bitprj/devrel/blogs/big_data/data_visualization/blog.md

 ![](https://i.imgur.com/EPLT9LJ.jpg)

-Change the title name and this is the final product!
+Change the title and this is the final product!

 ![](https://i.imgur.com/9YqW9RT.jpg)

-To demonstrate what the last few steps provide here, let's apply a Georgia State filter on the right side and it displays the data for Georgia State only.
+Let's see if the State filter works.
+Georgia State is selected on the right side and now it displays the data for Georgia state only!

 ![](https://i.imgur.com/2qiWEI8.jpg)